 In California, employees fund disability benefits for employees who are temporarily unable to work due to disability, including pregnancy.

-Louisiana’s Employment Discrimination Law gives you the right to take pregnancy leave, and the federal Family Medical Leave Act (FMLA) gives you the right to take unpaid leave for pregnancy, childbirth, or parenting.
+If you work in North Dakota, the federal Family Medical Leave Act (FMLA) gives you the right to take unpaid leave for pregnancy, childbirth, and/or parenting.